priyasatyam5/todo_list/README.md

 - JavaScript

 ## How to Run
-1.Copy the repository link from GitHub
+- Copy the repository link from GitHub
-2.Open terminal or command prompt
+- Open terminal or command prompt
-3.Clone the repository:
+- Clone the repository:
 git clone https://github.com/your-username/todo-list-app.git
-4.Move into the project folder: cd todo-list-app
+- Move into the project folder: cd todo-list-app
-5.Run the project
+- Run the project

 ##Future improvements